wanderingplanets/wanderingplanets/README.md

  Below 14 or over 25 years old (unless known before)

- Sexual jokes in public chat
+ Sexual jokes in public chat esp if I don't know you

 ## DO NOT INTERACT UNLESS FREIND . . .